iip-ecosphere/platform/platform/platform/README.md

 Similarly, optional `arguments` for the service startup may be stated.
 Arguments are primarily command line arguments to pass over to the service process while starting.
 In particular, system properties like of the form `-Diip.app.<key>=<value>` can be passed into and may even affect the default values of service parameters if defined in the configuration.

 Optionally, the `servers` define a mapping of server ids to target IP addresses/host names/(AAS) device ids for device identification.
 This allows re-locating server instances within a deployment plan.
 Already started server instances will not be relocated upon executing a follow-up deployment plan.
 In a deployment plan, resource without service assignments can be used to force server starts before services are started in a second/further resource item.

+Also the `memLimits`, the memory limits per service (ensemble) are optional and state the maximum main memory in MBytes to be used by a service implementation.
+Currently, this is only applied to Java services, i.e., the JVM.

 ## Missing
 - AAS discovery, currently we rely on the full IP specification instantiated through the configuration